 RALEIGH COUNTY, W.Va. — The District 9 Senate race features a notable contrast between a seasoned political veteran and a newcomer to politics and government service.

 Democratic nominee Bill Wooton is a familiar face to those who have followed the activities of the state legislature over the last four decades.
 His career in government includes serving as Majority Leader and Majority Whip in the House of Delegates during the 1980’s and as a state senator in District 27 in the 1990’s.
-He was also a candidate for the West Virginia Supreme Court in 2015.
+He also was a candidate for the West Virginia Supreme Court in 2015.
 Prior to the start of his legislative career, Wooton was Assistant Prosecuting Attorney for Raleigh County, and Assistant Attorney General for the state of West Virginia.

 Wooton told MetroNews his decision to re-enter the political arena was motivated largely by the hardship he has witnessed in southern West Virginia in recent years.